The Centennial Is Coming: 9/7/2027

 The idea embodied in this sketch was demonstrated for the first time on a workbench in San Francisco on September 7, 1927.
 That achievement was recreated for the 50th anniversary in 1977:

-Now we have a little more than three years to organize the Centennial of that historic occasion.
-So let’s talk about creating…
+An effort is now under way to celebrate that achievement.
+We have a little more than three years to organize the Centennial of that historic occasion.
+So it’s not too soon to start planning

 PHILO T. FARNSWORTH DAY*